 In this article, we discussed what err_ssl_version_or_cipher_mismatch error is and how to fix it.
-In most cases, this issue occurs within the Google Chrome browser, signaling problems with some websites certificate security.
+In most cases, this issue occurs within the Google Chrome browser, signalling problems with some websites certificate security.
 The easiest and most effective tool for getting rid of this error is using the Firefox browser when working with the sites on which this error occurs.
 If this option does not suit you, then we recommend trying the listed solutions.
 One of them must definitely help.

 What does Err_ssl_version_or_cipher_mismatch mean?